Review of teaching materials

 Reviews and recommendations

 - Jolliet O, Saadé-Sbeih M, Shaked S, Jolliet A, Crettaz P. (2016).
 Environmental Life Cycle Assessment.
-Boca Raton: CRC Press
+Boca Raton: CRC Press (Latest content update: May 2023)

-- Matthews H S, Hendrickson C T, Matthews D H. (2016): Life Cycle Assessment: Quantitative Approaches for Decisions That Matter
+- Matthews H S, Hendrickson C T, Matthews D H. (2016): Life Cycle Assessment: Quantitative Approaches for Decisions That Matter (Latest content update: September 2025; see open teaching materials section)

 - Hauschild M Z, Rosenbaum R K, Olsen S I (Eds.).
 (2018).
 Life Cycle Assessment: Theory and Practice.
-Heidelberg:Springer.
+Heidelberg:Springer (Latest content update: August 2020)

-Review details Matthews (free download)
+Review details – Matthews

-Review details Hauschild (update: August 2020 – textbook now for free download)
+Review details – Hauschild (update: August 2020)